apache/hadoop/hadoop-ozone/docs/content/JavaApi.md

 OzoneClient ozClient = OzoneClientFactory.getRestClient();
 {{< /highlight >}}

-And to get a a RPC client we can call
+And to get a RPC client we can call

 {{< highlight java >}}
 OzoneClient ozClient = OzoneClientFactory.getRpcClient();